Automatic Data Augmentation via Invariance-Constrained Learning: Data Augmentation in Supervised Learning

 Note that the empirical risk approximation $\hat{R}$ in (\ref{ERM}) can be interpreted as an approximation of the data distribution $\mathfrak{D}$ by a discrete distribution that places atoms on each data point.
 In that sense, $\hat{R}_\text{aug}$ in~(\ref{Aug-ERM}) can be thought of as the Vicinal Risk Minimization~\citep{vicinal-risk-minimization} counterpart of~(\ref{ERM}), in which the atoms on $\mathbf{x}_i$ are replaced by a local distribution over the transformed samples $g\mathbf{x}_i$, i.e.,

-where the distribution $P$ over $\mathcal{X}$ is induced by the distribution $\mathfrak{G}$ over $\mathcal{G}$.
+where the measure $P$ over $\mathcal{X}$ is induced by the distribution $\mathfrak{G}$ over $\mathcal{G}$.
 As it can be seen from~(\ref{VRM}) if $\mathfrak{G}$ is not chosen adequately, $\hat{R}_{aug}$ can be a poor estimate of $R$, introducing biases that outweigh the benefits of data augmentation~\citep{Dobri-data-aug,PAC-invariance-blum}.
+On the other hand, if the data distribution $\mathfrak{D}$ is statistically invariant under the action of $\mathcal{G}$, and $\mathfrak{G}$ is chosen so as to induce those invariances in the solution, then learning using (\ref{Aug-ERM}-\ref{VRM}) has provable advantages in terms of sample complexity~\citep{Dobri-data-aug,bietti-group-invariance, group-invariance-bounds, Gal-benefits-of-invariance}.